cmdada/newsite/README.md

 # adabit.org

-#lmaobals

 ## Building instructions
-We use pnpm and sveltekit here, so it's a simple `pnpm build`.
+We use pnpm and sveltekit here, so it's a simple `pnpm build`. `node build`